How To Collect And Use Event Feedback For Growth

 What to Ask:

-What are you looking forward to at this event?
+- What are you most excited about for this event?

 How to Ask: